FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/docs/runbook-l2-mode.md

 ```

 `allocs.ini` holds the `[alloc.N]` + `[alloc.N.storage]` fragments for all 13
+predeploys — 15 alloc sections, because the two self-written predeploys each
+expand to a proxy account (EIP-1967 slots + seeded contract storage) plus an
-predeploys (runtime bytecode + seeded storage). `SystemConfig`'s `chain_id` and
+implementation account. `SystemConfig`'s `chain_id` and the other config
-the other config entries are seeded as storage slots here.
+entries are seeded as packed Entry slots on the proxy account.

 ### 3. Assemble `config.genesis`